WetRobot/cngmm/README.md

 You can fit and evaluate a character ngram model.
 Evaluation of log probability mass function has been parallelised with OpenMP.
+Observed counts of ngrams are stored into an unordered_map of unordered_map objects --- no matrices involved.

 ```c++
 #include <iostream>